Opinion | The power to keep secrets is gone

 It’s no accident that the secrets of once-sacrosanct institutions — not just the Catholic Church and the Boy Scouts, but also Fox News and Hollywood, Penn State football and Ohio State wrestling, famous choirs and ivied prep schools — are surfacing in the digital age.
 Technology has wrested power from institutions and literally put it in the palms of individual hands (in open societies, at least).
 The power shift has been so sudden and profound over the past generation that it’s hard to take it all in: the ease with which local incidents can become known worldwide; the power to share and search previously inaccessible files; the ability of victims to find one another and create supportive movements through social media.
 Crimes that might have been hushed up as aberrations in earlier times can now be woven into patterns of institutional failure.
 Organizations have lost the power to keep secrets.

 This power shift had undone far more than just the cultures of coverup around sexual abuse.
-A U.S. Army intelligence officer, Chelsea Manning, gave a trove of military secrets to WikiLeaks — a digital feat that could never have been accomplished with paper files.
+A U.S. Army intelligence analyst, Chelsea Manning, gave a trove of military and diplomatic secrets to WikiLeaks — a digital feat that could never have been accomplished with paper files.
 A CIA contractor, Edward Snowden, downloaded an estimated 1.7 million secret documents from U.S. intelligence services and allies and shared them with reporters.
 “John Doe,” an anonymous whistleblower, leaked more than 11 million documents from a Panamanian law firm that specialized in hiding money for the ultrawealthy.

 Louis Brandeis, who later became a Supreme Court justice, might have approved of these developments.
 In 1913, in an essay titled “What Publicity Can Do,” he wrote: “Sunlight is said to be the best of disinfectants.”
 But the tools of digital power are also being wielded by conspiracy theorists and propagandists.
 The battered institutions of the media no longer set the agenda nor define the terms of the national conversation.
 That power has shifted to individual consumers of content, who choose their own “facts” and form their own factions.